Boris Johnson taken into intensive care with coronavirus

-British Prime Minister Boris Johnson, who was in hospital due to persistent coronavirus symptoms, has been taken into intensive care, Downing Street has said.
-UK foreign secretary Dominic Raab has taken charge as Johnson was moved to the ICU at St Thomas' Hospital in London on Monday.
+British Prime Minister Boris Johnson, who was in hospital due to persistent coronavirus symptoms, has been taken into intensive care after his condition worsened, Downing Street has said.
+Johnson, 55, asked UK foreign secretary Dominic Raab to deputize for him as he was moved on Monday to the Intensive Care Unit (ICU) at St Thomas' Hospital in London, a move Downing Street said was a "precaution" should he require ventilation to aid his recovery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)